Download or listen to sermons by Alistair Begg about the grace of God.

 When we’re facing a future devoid of prospects or possibilities, it’s easy to become overwhelmed and discouraged.
 Ruth could relate.
 She was a penniless widow in a foreign land seeking a way to provide for herself and her widowed mother-in-law.
 Her future was totally dependent upon someone showing her unmerited grace and favor.
 Instead of giving up, she gives us an example of humility, initiative and faith as she seeks work and sustenance.

 Peter closed his second letter with some helpful and straightforward instruction for believers as we seek to live for Jesus.
 Using the apostle’s final imperatives, Alistair Begg challenges us to exert ourselves to grow in holiness, to take seriously the responsibility to study the Bible, to be alert to the dangers that can lead us astray, and to actively grow in the grace and knowledge that leads to Christ-like character.

-Effectively preaching God’s grace can only be accomplished when pastors truly understand what grace is and what it is not.
-We will either take refuge in the true Gospel, or seek security in spiritual self-sufficiency, legalism, or relativism.
-Alistair Begg helps us understand how the beauty of Christ’s work will produce joyful service.
+The effective preaching of God’s grace can only be accomplished when pastors truly understand what grace is—and what it is not.
+Will we seek security in spiritual self-sufficiency, legalism, or relativism?
+Or will we take refuge in the true Gospel?
+Alistair Begg helps us understand how the beauty of Christ’s work produces joyful service for His name’s sake.